Pleasanton Attorneys Shepherd Companies Through Mergers and Acquisitions

 - Restrictive covenants — The acquirer must receive assurances from the target’s selling shareholders that they will not attempt to lure away customers or employees for a reasonable time following the transaction.

-Whether your company is the acquirer or the target of an acquisition, Garcia & Gurney, ALC can deliver the hands-on, meticulous legal service you need to maximize the benefits of your transaction.
+Whether your company is the acquirer or the target of an acquisition, Garcia & Gurney, A Law Corporation can deliver the hands-on, meticulous legal service you need to maximize the benefits of your transaction.

 Contact our corporate attorneys for guidance on your merger or acquisition

-Garcia & Gurney, ALC represents target companies and acquirers in mergers, acquisitions and joint ventures in the Alameda and Contra Costa areas.
+Garcia & Gurney, A Law Corporation represents target companies and acquirers in mergers, acquisitions and joint ventures in the Alameda and Contra Costa areas.
 Our corporate attorneys deliver hands-on legal service throughout the entire process to help you maximize the value of your transaction.
 To schedule a consultation with a knowledgeable attorney, call us today at 925-468-0400 or contact us online.